Amara Condé

-Amara Condé (born 6 January 1997) is a German professional footballer who plays as a midfielder for club SV Elversberg.
+Amara Condé (born 6 January 1997) is a professional footballer who plays as a midfielder for club SV Elversberg.
+Born in Germany, he represents the Guinea national team.

 Club career

 On 11 July 2024, Condé signed a contract with Heerenveen in the Netherlands for two seasons with an option for a third season.

 On 30 June 2025, Condé moved to SV Elversberg on a three-year contract.

 International career

-Born in Germany to Guinean parents, Condé is a youth international for Germany having appeared at U15, U16, U18, U19, and U20 level.
+Born in Germany to Guinean parents, Condé was a youth international for Germany, having appeared at under-15, under-16, under-18, under-19 and under-20 level.

+On 26 February 2026, Condé's request to his switch international allegiance to Guinea was approved by FIFA.